OpenELAB/OpenELAB-M5StickCPlus2-Slot/README.md

   ![QQ_1726109492610](https://github.com/user-attachments/assets/aaa6b4a0-79b1-491a-8dbd-ca76cc8c1eee)

 ## Next Issue Preview
-In the next issue, we will explain in detail how to change the picture of the slot machine, we will get the hexadecimal parameters of the picture by taking the model of the picture and adjusting it to the format we want, and then present the picture we want on the slot machine __Stay tuned!!!__
+In the next installment, we will provide a detailed guide on how to change the slot machine's images.
+We will generate the hexadecimal parameters of the images by modeling them and adjusting them to the desired format.
+Once done, the customized images will be displayed on the slot machine. __Stay tuned!!!__

 ![QQ_1726122393803](https://github.com/user-attachments/assets/71507de5-dad0-4688-84bf-56cc25878e35)